ShivanshMishra18/TermiTorrent/README.md

 - lengths of the chunks
 - SHA-1 hash values corresponding to the chunks/blocks

 Apart from these it also contains information like date of creation, author, etc. For a detailed list click [here](https://wiki.theory.org/index.php/BitTorrentSpecification#Metainfo_File_Structure).
+The detailed list would be used later.

 ### Bencoding